lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### Padding {#padding}

-EDHOC message_1 and the plaintext of message_2, message_3 and message_4 can be padded with the use of EAD fields.
-Padding is obtained by using the EAD item with ead_label = 0 and a random byte string of appropriate length as ead_value, noting that the ead_label and the CBOR encoding of ead_value also adds bytes.
+EDHOC message_1 and the plaintext of message_2, message_3 and message_4 can be padded with the use of the corresponding EAD_x field, for x  = 1, 2, 3, 4.
+Padding is obtained by using an EAD item with ead_label = 0 and a random byte string of appropriate length as ead_value, noting that the ead_label and the CBOR encoding of ead_value also adds bytes.
+For example:

-* One byte padding is achieved by omitting the ead_value.
+* One byte padding is achieved by omitting the ead_value:
    * EAD_x = 0x00
-* Two byte padding is achieved with the empty byte string as ead_value.
+* Two byte padding is achieved with the empty byte string as ead_value:
    * ead_value = 0x40
    * EAD_x = 0x0040

+Multiple occurances of EAD items with ead_label = 0 are allowed.
+Certain padding lengths require the use of at least two such EAD items.
 An EAD item with ead_label = 0 is intended to be discarded by the receiving application.

 ## Application Profile {#applicability}